 In general, healthcare professionals (HCPs) currently have limited knowledge of how to recognise TN and how to treat it.
 The Association will promote the understanding of this condition amongst HCPs and the wider public, and seek to facilitate further research into its causes and treatment.

-TNA UK aims to do everything possible to influence health policy and NHS commissioning to ensure early diagnosis and effective treatment in specialist centres.
+- aims to do everything possible to influence health policy and NHS commissioning to ensure early diagnosis and effective treatment in specialist centres.

-The Association aims to establish a vital Patient Registry to extend the bounds of knowledge about TN, the circumstances in which it arises, the impact of treatments on the sufferer, their effectiveness and the long-term outcomes.
+- aims to establish a vital Patient Registry to extend the bounds of knowledge about TN, the circumstances in which it arises, the impact of treatments on the sufferer, their effectiveness and the long-term outcomes.

-The Association will continue its fundraising activities to create a more sustainable organisation in order to make real advances in communication about TN, using new media to reach patients, carers and HCPs.
+- will continue its fundraising activities to create a more sustainable organisation in order to make real advances in communication about TN, using new media to reach patients, carers and HCPs.

 The ways in which TNA UK will continue to support members and non-members include:

 Website: The newly developed website will contain a popular forum for members, online payment facilities for membership, renewals and purchases, together with a valuable resource and reference library of information and technical articles for healthcare professionals.
 It will be continually updated with the latest news, downloadable leaflets, references to articles and links to other useful organisations.
-Via the website, the Association will improve its outreach to sufferers and increase membership, as well as advise and update HCPs, particularly via the use of modern media such as Facebook, Twitter, YouTube, etc.
+Via the website, the Association will improve its outreach to sufferers and increase membership, as well as advise and update HCPs, particularly via the use of social media such as Facebook, Twitter, YouTube, etc.